-We are adopting this policy with the Government's recommendations at paragraphs 14.51 and 14.52 of the statutory guidance in mind.
-This states that the Government acknowledges different licensing approaches may be appropriate for promoting the licensing objectives in different areas, and licensing authorities - in consultation with others - are best placed to make those decisions subject to the overriding principle that opening hours must be not predetermined without giving individual consideration to the merits of each application.
+We are adopting this policy with the Government's recommendations at paragraph 14.51 of the statutory guidance in mind.
+This states that the Government acknowledges different licensing approaches may be appropriate for promoting the licensing objectives in different areas, and licensing authorities - in consultation with others - are best placed to make those decisions subject to the overriding principle that opening hours must be not pre-determined without giving individual consideration to the merits of each application.